cobbzilla/mobiletto/README.md

 change storage providers and know that your app's storage layer will behave identically.

 ### Extensive testing
-All drivers are tested for identical behavior with over 55 tests for each driver.
+All drivers are tested for identical behavior with 60+ tests for each driver.
-Each driver test actually runs *four times*, with every (2x2) combination of:
+Each test actually runs *four times* with every (2x2) combination of:
 * Encryption: both enabled and disabled
 * Redis cache: both enabled and disabled